-Influenza, often called the flu, is a viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more that affects your lungs and airways.
+Influenza, often called the flu, is a viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more that affects your lungs and airways.
 Flu symptoms are a little bit like the common cold Common Cold The common cold is a viral infection.
 It's one of the most common illnesses people get.
 Colds spread easily from person to person, especially within the first 2 days of symptoms Symptoms include... read more but are much more severe.

 The flu spreads easily from person to person, sometimes causing epidemics (when many people get sick within a very short time)